joonaspessi/whats-in-image/README.md

 ## Log book

+### 2021-05-19

+30min

+Added `draw_bounding_boxes` lambda to be part of the stepfunction flow.
+Initial timeout was not enough for the lambda so I had to increase the timeout and lambda memory amount.

+This would be good candidate for running the lambda optimization and try to find most optimal parameters for this lambda.

 ### 2021-05-18 Saving bb labeled image to s3 and adding unit tests

+1h 10min

 Added code to draw_bounding_box lambda for storing the image to S3.
 This worked nicely with upload_fileobj api where you can store in memory file to S3.
 Seems to work with